Introduction to Differential Calculus

 So using implicit differentiation, we are able to find the derivative of $y$, even though we didn't know what exactly the function $y$ was.
 We can then use that derivative to e.g. find the tangent line to the implicit function, which in this case would be the tangent line to the circle.

-Note that derivatives of implicit functions must be checked for domain restrictions (such as division over zero and square root of -1).
+Note: there is technically one more step: derivatives of implicit functions must be checked for domain restrictions (such as division over zero and square root of -1), meaning that they may not exist for all $x$.

 But we know that $\cos^2(y) + \sin^2(y) = 1$.
 Since $\sin(y) = x$, we can say that: